Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 ---

-## Customer design journy and scope
+## Customer design journey and scope

 Contoso, Ltd. is a multi-national business with headquarters in London, UK.
 Contoso Senior leadership has mandated a "Cloud-First" approach, with an overarching strategy to reduce and gradually divest the on-premises datacenter footprint.
 Contoso has chosen Azure as their preferred public cloud provider.
 They have a large overall IT estate and are concerned about the velocity of workload transformation/migration, and how they can establish landing zones for application teams to migrate their applications.